Geography

 Course components:

 Please note that a requirement of the specification is that students must complete at least four days of fieldwork.
-As a result, there will be trip costs of approximately £425.
+As a result, parents and carers are invited to make voluntary contributions to meet trip costs of approximately £425.

 Future pathways: